rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 Made for the GMTK Game Jam.

 > You play as a cute alien, who has a limited amount of steps.
-> He turns green when he can walk freely, but once he rans out of steps,
+> He turns green when he can walk freely, but once he runs out of steps,
 > he becomes red and can only push on crates.
 > Luckily, some crates contain +1 or +2 steps for him,
 > as long as he can push one into a laser.